mehrozaftab/Creating-an-EC2-on-AWS-with-wordpress-installation/AWS PROJECT.md

 ![Advanced](<advance settinngs.png>)

 Alternatively, if an EC2 instance is launched, you can stop the instance, then edit user data, enter your batch script and re-launch the instance following rebooting.
 This allows the automation of your wordpress deployment without having to locally connect to your instance.
-The bash script for this project will be found in the
+The bash script for this project will be found in the README.md file.